 Once we on-boarded the ship our first stop was Savona, on the Italian coast of Liguria, very close to Genoa.

-Well, first of all, if you don’t want to pay transportation or an excursion provided by the cruise (you will be required to pay for it, of course), you can explore the city of Savona with its old city, the Fortress of Priamar and various churches.
+Well, first of all, if you don’t want to pay transportation or an excursion provided by the cruise (you will be required to pay for it, of course), you can spend one day in Savona and explore its old city, the Fortress of Priamar and various churches.